circonus-labs/circonus-unified-agent/plugins/inputs/snmp/README.md

 The intended use-case is for sitations where a large number of SNMP collector instances is required.
 In such cases optimizations and efficiencies can be gained by sending metrics directly.

-The `snmp_dm` input plugin introduces a new configuration directive called `flush_delay` which when used will spread the load of submissions to the Circonus Broker over a duration.
-For example, setting `flush_delay = "2m"`, for hundreds of instances flushing metric submissions would be spread over random durations in the two minute window.
-This prevents all plugin instances from flushing their metrics at the same time and provides for a smoother flow of outgoing data.
+The `snmp` input plugin introduces a new capability to send metrics directly to Circonus `direct_metrics`.
+Useful when there are a large number of snmp plugin instances.

 ## Prerequisites